MADE-Apps/legerity/docs/articles/using-legerity/app-manager.md

 ## Stopping the app

 When you have finished with your application, you can stop it using the `AppManager.StopApp` method.
-This will stop the driver, close the application, and has the ability to also stop the Appium server if it was launched by the [`AppiumAppManagerOptions`](xref:Legerity.AppiumAppManagerOptions).
+This will stop the driver, close the application, and has the ability to also stop the Appium server if it was launched by the [`AppiumManagerOptions`](xref:Legerity.AppiumManagerOptions).

 ```csharp
 public class MyTests